 Your best shortcuts – including my Life Online Parent Pack

-I created the Life Online Parent Pack for parents everywhere, to help you understand as quickly and well as possible what the issues, science and strategies are.
-It is completely free (though Copyright laws apply).
+I created the free Life Online Parent Pack for parents everywhere, to help you understand as quickly and well as possible what the issues, science and strategies are.

 Here are some ways to access it: